Handling model risk with XVAs: Third Layer HVA: Risk-adjustment

 \ed

-Equivalently, the KVA process vanishes at $\Tb$ and turns the cumulative dividend process $ -(\LOSS +\KVA_{(0)}) $ of the bank shareholders into a submartingale with drift coefficient $\hurdle \times \SCR$.
-By standard Lipschitz BSDE results\footnote {valid in a general filtration \citep[Section B]{Crepey21}.}, \eqref{e:kcon} defines a unique square integrable KVA process, assuming EC square integrable \citep*[Proposition B.1]{Crepey21}.
+Equivalently, the KVA process vanishes at $\Tb$ and turns the cumulative dividend process $ -(\LOSS +\KVA - \KVA_0) $ of the bank shareholders into a submartingale with drift coefficient $\hurdle \times \SCR$.
+By standard Lipschitz BSDE results\footnote {valid in a general filtration \citep[Section B]{Crepey21}.}, assuming EC square integrable, \eqref{e:kcon} defines a unique square integrable KVA process \citet*[Proposition B.1]{Crepey21}.

 }